-The 7 Most Common Embarrassing Mistakes That Brits Make in Spanish — And How to Avoid Them!
+The 7 Most Common Embarrassing Mistakes That English Speakers Make in Spanish — And How to Avoid Them!

 Every Brit makes mistakes when trying to speak Spanish.
 We're here to help you learn from those mistakes, avoid the most embarrassing ones and be a better Brit abroad on your next holiday in Spain.